 · Avocado and/or low sodium salsa with whole grain sweet potato corn chips

 · Celery with all natural peanut butter

 · Reduced fat cheese or part skim string cheese with whole grain crackers & 4 oz.
 100% fruit juice

 · Whole grain popcorn with Parmesan cheese & 4 oz.
 100% juice or water with fruit slices

 · Mini pizza made with whole grain pita or English muffin topped with vegetables, part skim mozzarella cheese and low sodium tomato sauce

 · Yogurt parfait: berries, low sugar, nonfat yogurt and 2 Tablespoons of low sugar granola

-· Trail mix: high fiber, low sugar cereal, unsalted nuts, unsalted pumpkin or sunflower seeds and 1-2 Tablespoons craisins
+· Trail mix: high fiber, low sugar cereal, unsalted nuts, unsalted pumpkin or sunflower seeds and

-· Nonfat cottage cheese and pineapple
+· Nonfat cottage cheese and crushed unsweetened pineapple/fresh fruit

-· Part skim mozzarella and tomatoes
+· Part skim mozzarella balls or sticks and tomatoes